Supervision of Juveniles

-The court refers the youth to JJA after they have been adjudicated as a juvenile offender.
-The youth can be placed in JJA custody for an out-of-home placement or for directly committing a youth into a Juvenile Correctional Facility.
+The youth can be placed in Juvenile Services custody for an out-of-home placement or if they are a direct commit to a Juvenile Correctional Facility.

-When placed into JJA custody the case manager assess the needs of the youth and develops a case plan with supervision goals.
+When placed into Juvenile Services custody the case manager assess the needs of the youth and develops a case plan with supervision goals.
 All parties involved with the youth attend the case plan, such as family, school counselors, attorneys, foster parents, or social workers.

 Case managers are responsible for placing the youth into an appropriate home depending on the need of the youth.

 Case managers also collaborate with other community agencies to best serve the youth.
 Some agencies included are mental health centers, drug and alcohol treatment facilities, and community outreach programs.
 These community agencies help the case manager by helping hold the youth accountable for their behavior, ensuring public safety and addressing skills the youth needs to reintegrate successfully back into the community.

 The Community Intervention Program (CIP) is for juveniles awaiting disposition in the 28th Judicial District.
 Referrals are taken from the District Judge and County Attorney's office.
 Once referred to the program the juvenile is assigned a case manager.
-The case manager monitors the juvenile behavior and supervises all services that have been ordered by the judge.
+The case manager monitors the juvenile's behavior and supervises all services that have been ordered by the judge.